How To Become A Cybersecurity Engineer in 2023

 Responsibilities of a cybersecurity engineer

 The responsibilities of a cybersecurity engineer have a lot of overlap with cybersecurity analysts, who are also tasked with protecting sensitive information.
-The duties of a security engineer include:
+The duties of those in the role of cybersecurity engineering include:

 - Planning, implementing, managing, monitoring, and upgrading security measures and infrastructure to protect organizational data and resources